rahulotwani/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
-Generates a random quote for you
+Generates a random quote on input of a lucky number